 How is this realistically going to be achieved?

 The office landscape will need to be seriously reconsidered to ensure employees’ safe return to the workplace following the Covid-19 pandemic.
 We’ve put together a list of some of the steps you can take to ensure employees feel safe and protected when they return to work:

-Workforce rotation: A skeleton office workforce would allow social distancing to be maintained and work colleagues to have a visual connection in ‘real-time’ to discuss work projects and socialise face to face.
+Workforce rotation: A skeleton office workforce would allow social distancing to be maintained and work colleagues to have a visual connection in ‘real-time’ to discuss work projects and socialize face to face.
 This will help with both the physical and mental wellbeing of employees, boosting confidence and productivity.

 Employers should also consider staggered start and finish times, to avoid areas becoming crowded.

 Reconfiguring desks and furniture: The way we use office space is set to change.
 For example, more employees are likely to choose to work from home for at least part of the week.
 Fewer employees in the offices at any one time will allow furniture density to be reduced and layouts to change.
 This in turn will make it easier to practice social distancing.

 Employers will also need to take into account their most vulnerable workers and may need to provide cubicles or working pods away from other workers.

 Designated social areas: The creation of designated social areas should be considered.
 It has become very apparent that the office is not just where people go to work, it’s also where employees like to socialize and discuss projects and where new ideas are exchanged.
 These will need to be adapted to include physical distancing barriers or signs reminding employees that infection control is key to their workplace staying safe and open for business.

 Fabrics and materials: Companies will need to invest in furniture with suitable fabrics and materials.
 There will be more of a trend towards easy-to-clean materials such as antimicrobial fabrics and worksurfaces with antibacterial properties that limit the spread of germs.